A 16-turbine, 105.6MW wind farm and battery energy storage proposal at Hill of Fare in Aberdeenshire.

-Public local inquiry to take place
+Public local inquiry taken place

 Reasons to support the proposal